ltrgoddard/ltrgoddard.github.com/cv.markdown

 ## Publications

 Forthcoming
-:   **'"An object with no predecessors?"
+:   **'"An Object With No Predecessors?"
 A Computational Reading of J.H.
 Prynne's *For the Monogram*'**, *Journal of British and Irish Innovative Poetry*

 :   **'Migration Patterns: Two Little Magazines of 1960--62'**, *Textual Practice*